veorq/cryptocoding/README.md

 }
 ```

-Examples of constant-time tests and comparisons for 32-bit values:
+Examples of constant-time tests and comparisons for 32-bit values, [by @sneves](https://gist.github.com/sneves/10845247):

 ```C
 #include <stdint.h>